 Only students requiring direct assistance (oral exams, scribe, etc.) will take exams in DSS.
 Students must discuss special testing needs with the instructor and make an appointment in DSS for administration of the exam.

-DSS makes arrangements for readers for students with blindness/visual impairments or reading disabilities, sign language or oral interpreters for students who have hearing impairments, and notetakers for students who are unable to take notes because of various disabilities.
+DSS makes arrangements for readers for students with blindness/visual impairments or reading disabilities, sign language or oral interpreters for students who are deaf or hard of hearing, and notetakers for students who are unable to take notes because of various disabilities.
 Provision of these services is made on an individual-needs basis.

 Contact DSS for an updated list of the specialized equipment available.
 Such equipment includes talking calculators, screen readers, adaptive computers and other assistive devices.